 It is very difficult to write an essay with perfect grammar because there are many rules that must be followed and thousands of exceptions to these rules that you must know.
 In order to aim for perfection, the best plan is to hire a professional editor to edit your essay.
 However, there are many things that you can do yourself to improve the grammar in your essay and assignment writing.

 Ensuring consistency of tenses is one of these.
-Often students change tenses inappropriately in the middle of an essay without realising; changing from the ‘literary’ or ‘historical present’ to the past or vice versa, for example: ‘In this chapter, Creswell discusses the review of the literature.
+Often students change tenses inappropriately in the middle of an essay without realising, changing from the ‘literary’ or ‘historical present’ to the past or vice versa, for example: ‘In this chapter, Creswell discusses the review of the literature.
 In the following chapter, he focused on the use of theory.’
 A careful reading at the completion of writing your essay with a focus on just the tenses can ensure that you have used the correct tense throughout the essay.

 Here is another grammar tip: Verbs must agree in number (singular or plural) with their subject, even if they are separated by phrases that begin with words such as ‘together with’, ‘along with’ and ‘as well as’.
 For example: ‘The storm as well as the fire was responsible for the destruction’.

 Many students write paragraphs that are too long.
-A paragraph should only contain one main idea.
-There is no definite length for a paragraph, but normally you would have at least three paragraphs on one type-written page.
+A paragraph should contain only one main idea.
+There is no definite length for a paragraph, but normally you would have at least three paragraphs on one typewritten page.
 Long paragraphs can cause confusion for the reader, since they would contain several ideas, and they make your essay look poorly planned.
 If you have a paragraph that is a page or longer, see if you can break it up in a logical place, that is, between ideas.
 You may need to add a new topic sentence to do this.

 You should also avoid paragraphs that are too short because they can make your essay look fragmented.
 If a paragraph contains only two or three sentences, see if you can expand on the content or combine the paragraph with the preceding or following paragraph.